pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - ~~Add spit~~
 - ~~Obol falls out on talking to Charon~~
 - ~~Hint about looking at Charon's clipboard when you try to pay~~
+- ~~Add other skipping commands and frame it as a magical incantation so people might successfully do it by mistake and that's okay.~~

 ## Sisyphus

 - ~~Add points (with notifications)~~
 - ~~Add post-it to the boulder~~
 - ~~Boulder pushing stuff is broken~~
+- ~~Add "go down" hint when you see the boulder from afar.
+Maybe also custom "you need to go down the hill" when you try to do anything else to it.~~

 ## Prometheus